TheMagentaButterfly/PitTimerPlus/README.md

 [Here](https://www.youtube.com/clip/UgkxXq2JViytZbsGfPGDB2prgAwKqXh94VYp) is an example of a pit timer being used during a pursuit by Jeff Favignano on youtube:

-If anyone wants to use any code of this plugin, they are free to do so just maybe give some credit here and there.
+If anyone wants to use any source code of this plugin, they are free to do so.
+Just maybe give some credit here and there.
 Happy coding ^^

+The link to the file on the LSPDFR website can be found [here.](https://www.lcpdfr.com/downloads/gta5mods/scripts/48273-pittimerplus/)

 [!DISCLAIMER!]

-There will be bugs and this plugin is not fully ironed out yet so please give me time to work on this.
-The Source code will be put on my GitHub for anyone who is interested!
+There will be bugs and this plugin is not fully ironed out yet, so please give me time to work on it.

 [Installation]